Virulentis/Card-Web-Scraper/README.md

 ## Introduction

 This web scraper project is designed to collect data from three different websites:
-F2F, Wiz, and 401.
+Face to Face Games (F2F), Wizards Tower (WIZ), and 401 Games (401).
 The data is then processed using pandas and saved into CSV files for further analysis.

 Note: if the websites change **some/all** of the program may break.